oliviawestmacottssw/SSW.Rules.Content/rules/do-you-apply-the-validatemodel-attribute-to-all-controllers/rule.md

              // ...
          }
  }
-Figure: Good Example - Add an instance of the filter to the ​HttpConfiguration.Filterscollection to apply this filter to all Web API controllers
+Figure: Good Example - Add an instance of the filter to the HttpConfiguration.Filterscollection to apply this filter to all Web API controllers